eliohz/vobot-mini-dock-alarm/README.md

 # **1. Project Description**
 **Vobot Ticket Alarm** is a holiday project that uses the Vobot MiniDock to indicate the status of an API (true or false).
 This can be used for various applications, such as an alarm system.

 # **2. Dependencies (Requirements)**
 - Vobot MiniDock
-- Selfhosted API Servuice that can be either true or false
+- Self-hosted API service that can be either true or false
-- Python (Micropython)
+- Python (MicroPython)
 - lvgl Library
 - urequests Library
 - peripherials Library

 # **3. Architecture Overview**
-The project consists of the following main components
+The project consists of the following main components:
 ```
 ├── Alarm
 │   ├── __init__.py        # MicroPython application logic